henry2004y/Vlasiator.jl/docs/src/manual.md

 ### Makie Backend

-A standalone package [VlasiatorMakie.jl][vlasiatormakie] is designed for plotting with Makie.
+A standalone package [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl) is designed for plotting with Makie.
 To trigger Makie plotting with OpenGL, `using VlasiatorMakie, GLMakie`.
 You can either use intrinsic Makie plotting methods like

 ```julia